Crises of Communication: Sustainability and Trumpism

 In their book The Tree of Knowledge (Maturana & Varela, 1987) Maturana and Varela very briefly discuss society.
 They think that, unlike cells serving the whole organism, a functioning society should prioritize the needs and well-being of the individual—the orientation should be reversed.
 I totally agree.
 But can we bring their humanistic viewpoint in line with Luhmann’s anti-humanistic theory?
 That would be nice but is probably not in the spirit of the author.
 While both views address the organization of society, Maturana and Varela focus on an ideal in which society exists for the benefit of individuals, whereas Luhmann’s theory suggests that society, as a system, operates independently of individual well-being.
 We could evaluate societies (across time and space) according to the degree they served individual well-being and then learn from the lessons to irritate our society in such a way that it becomes more functional, in Maturana’s and Varela’s sense of the word.
 However, operationalizing this perspective would face challenges within Luhmann’s framework.

-As a scientific theory communicated by the science system, it is a theory of society that society produces about itself—a quintessential example of second-order observation.
+As a scientific theory communicated by the science system, it is a theory of society that society produced about itself—a quintessential example of second-order observation.
 The individual—the person, psychic system, and living body—we identify as Luhmann existed only as part of the environment of the social systems he studied.
 According to his own theory, his view, as every view, cannot be the objectively correct description of society.
 Therefore, I think, we should not take his ideas as absolutes but as irritations and sense-making foundation.

 If the individual is not the center of social structures and dynamics, the impossibility of controlled action might give some relief on an individual/personal level.
 It emphasizes that individual human beings are observers of a greater force acting on them and since society is out of control, we are also out of control.
 We can observe society critically from an ironic distance, being carefree without being careless (as individuals) and without being fully subsumed by it, a perspective that may be worth remembering—illuminating neither hope nor fear.
+We can look at us and our fellow human beings as beings thrown into the fabric of society.
+By pointing to the limits of the individual we can rediscovering a sense of innocence and grace of the human being.

 One of Luhmann’s most influential critics, Jürgen Habermas, famously remarked of Luhmann’s work: